-The Environmental Protection Agency (EPA) is approving a state implementation plan (SIP) revision submitted by the District of Columbia (the District).
+The Environmental Protection Agency (EPA) is taking direct final action to approve a state implementation plan (SIP) revision submitted by the District of Columbia (the District).
 This revision pertains to the infrastructure requirement for interstate transport of pollution with respect to the 2010 1-hour sulfur dioxide (SO2) national ambient air quality standards (NAAQS).
 EPA is approving this revision in accordance with the requirements of the Clean Air Act (CAA).

 Start Further Info

 FOR FURTHER INFORMATION CONTACT: